Orlando Borrego: Life and career

 In 1964, the massive Consolidated Enterprise of Sugar was split off from MININD to form a separate Ministry of Sugar.
 Borrego was appointed head of the new Ministry.
 Borrego continued to be an adherent of the Budgetary Finance System, and worked closely with Che to improve it.
 When Che left for the Democratic Republic of the Congo in 1965, he left Borrego with his personal copy of Das Kapital.
 Borrego met with Che for the last time in 1966, during secret preparations for Che's ill-fated expedition in Bolivia.
 Borrego left as Minister of Sugar in 1968.
 Although equipped with little evidence, Cuban-American writer Servando Gonzalez, a well-known critic of Cuba, has claimed that Borrego was fired by Fidel Castro in a fit of rage for expressing his doubts over the possibility that the 1970 sugar quota would be attained.
 Both Castro and Borrego have dismissed Gonzalez's assertion as complete myth.
 Borrego finally achieved his doctorate in economics from the University of Havana in 1973.

 From 1973 until 1980, Borrego served as an advisor to the Council of Ministers of Cuba, while at the same time achieving another doctorate from the Central Economic Mathematical Institute in the Soviet Union.
 In 1997, alongside Che's son Ernesto, Borrego visited Lebanon, where he met with President Elias Hrawi, toured areas near the border with Israel and expressed support for the Lebanese people's struggle against Israeli occupation.

-Currently Borrego serves as an advisor to the Cuban Ministry of Transport.
-He has visited Venezuela on several occasions, where his book "Che – El Camino del Fuego" was praised by Hugo Chavez as helping him to discover Che as a thinker and an economist.
+Borrego later served as an advisor to the Cuban Ministry of Transport.
+He visited Venezuela on several occasions, where his book "Che – El Camino del Fuego" was praised by Hugo Chavez as helping him to discover Che as a thinker and an economist.
 He also visited Great Britain in 2008 on a tour organised by Rock Around the Blockade where he spoke alongside philosopher Jesús Garcia and student leader Yoselin Rufin.

 In July 2014, Venezuelan president Nicolás Maduro appointed Borrego as an advisor.

+Borrego died from complications of COVID-19 on June 26, 2021, at the age of 86.